-Code of Conduct (orasgroup.com)
+Code of Conduct (orasgroup.com) Oras Group Supplier Code of Conduct

-5. Managing the supply chain

-5.1 Our approach
+- 5. Managing the supply chain - 5.1 Our approach

 As a foundation of our partnership, our main suppliers have signed our Supplier Code of Conduct, which is based on our Company Code of Conduct.